 SMART goals ideally should be "trackable" so that employees can keep track of their goals and stay motivated.

-Thus, setting specific measurable goals highlights the efforts required to accomplish it.
+Thus, setting specific, measurable goals highlights the efforts required to accomplish them.

 Setting unattainable goals will only result in demotivation among employees.